ClovisL/VBA-challenge/README.md

 ## Stock analysis script

-### NOTE: Columns for data need to be empty before running, as a workaround to a stack overflow issue.
-Use the reset sub if needed.
+### NOTE: Reset button not neccessary for code to run.